 RVD – Looks pretty good for 50, doesn’t she?
 I guess she has a very understanding husband, since she spends so much time parading around half-naked in front of other men.
 She struck me as one horny lady.
 During the second pageant, which I did not attend, she basically dry humped a contestant who, from the look of the pictures, was wearing only a shirt – no underwear.
 In other words, Cyndi in her thong grinding pussy against his genitals.
 [Editor’s note: See GIF at bottom] She also seems to enjoy eyeballing Flo Rida’s big prick in the pictures [above and below].
 And she was one of the judges who measured my manhood on stage.

 Rip’s Sex Fantasy: I think she’s kinky, so I’d have her down on her knees, giving me head while her husband watches.
 By the way, Cyndi once did a soft-core TV show for Showtime.
-It has Cyndi tits, Cyndi ass, Cyndi getting fucked by a sleazy dude – check it out.
+It has Cyndi tits, Cyndi ass, Cyndi getting groped and fucked by a sleazy dude – check it out.

 Gawker reporter Victor Jeffreys II